-Obj ective 2: Prepare a Strategy for an Evening Economy 2.
+, Obj ective 2: Improvement of the Evening Economy 2.
 That a review of the pricing structure and bureaucracy relating to the Lancastrian Room and the publicity/promotions strategy be undertaken, with the aim of making the facilities on offer more affordable and making local and regional groups more aware of the facilities. (see note at foot of schedule) Obj ective 3: Signage Strategy 3.
 That a recommendation be made to the Lancashire County Council for the erection of brown motorway advertising signs to promote the Markets and other visitor attractions in Chorley. (see note at foot of schedule) 4.
 That a review of the directional signage to and within the town centre for motorists and pedestrians be undertaken.
 5. That the Task Group supports and commends the need for an adequate and effective number of signs directing visitors to each of the town centre car parks to be placed at strategic locations within and around the town centre.
 6. That the Officers undertake a review of the current location of existing gateway signs, with a view to suggesting the location and estimated cost of any required additional signs.
-7. That the Officers be requested to liaise with the County Council to examine issues around the current state and security of pedestrian access routes to the town centre, particularly through underpasses and across car parks, and report recommendations to a future meeting of the Task Group.
+7. That the Officers be requested to liaise with the County Council to examine issues around the current state and security of pedestrian access routes to the town centre, particularly through underpasses and across car parks.
 Obj ective 4: Car Parking Strategy 8.
-That the Council's Officers be requested to examine the possible extension of the scheme currently operated with Booths, under which £1 vouchers were awarded by the Supermarket retailer to shoppers at the store as a discount off parking fees, with appropriate retailers being approached to ascertain if they would be willing to participate in a similar scheme. (see note at foot of schedule) 9. con That the feasibility of the introduction of a herring-bone parking system on Market Street and St George's Street be sidered.
-10. That needs of disabled drivers be taken into account when any revision of the car parking strategies are considered.
+That the Council's Officers be requested to examine the possible extension of the scheme currently operated with Booths, under which £1 vouchers are awarded by the Supermarket retailer to shoppers at the store as a discount off parking fees, with appropriate retailers being approached to ascertain if they would be willing to participate in a similar scheme. (see note at foot of schedule) 9.
+That the feasibility of the introduction of a herring-bone parking system on Market Street and St George's Street be considered 10.
+That needs of disabled drivers be taken into account when any revision of the car parking strategies are considered.